Young girl who beat cancer in lockdown after support from Kate urges her to fight

 The schoolgirl is now reported to be planning to make a get-well card to wish Kate a speedy recovery.

-Mila’s mother Lynda Sneddon, 41, shared on X: “We are deeply saddened upon hearing the news about the Catherine
+Mila’s mother, Lynda Sneddon, shared on Twitter/X: “We are deeply saddened upon hearing the news about Catherine.

 “A kind caring soul who has always championed Mila both during and after her treatment.
 Mila is equally sad to hear this news and will reach out privately in her own way.”

-Mila’s mother Lynda, 40, said Kate’s announcement on Friday that she was undergoing a course of “preventative chemotherapy” had come on the two-year anniversary of Mila being in remission.
+Mila’s mother said Kate’s announcement on Friday, that she was undergoing a course of “preventative chemotherapy”, had come on the two-year anniversary of Mila being in remission.

-Mrs Sneddon told the Sunday Mail: “We were shopping when we heard the news.
+Ms Sneddon told The Mail on Sunday: “We were shopping when we heard the news.
 Mila turned to me and told me she wanted to make and send Kate a card.
 So Mila will make contact in her own private way.

 She continued: “Cancer is like a community and a club that no one wants to be in.